 - Coach Agile teams for maximum business results

 - Support DevOps implementation

-- Access to a variety of learning resources to support certified professionals during their SAFe journey
+We’ll provide you with a SAFe Scrum Master certification usage guide with SSM certification marks as well as access to a variety of learning resources to support certified professionals during their SAFe journey.

 - Introducing Scrum in SAFe